Gerry Patrick Hemming: Interpen

 Hemming was a leader of Interpen, or Intercontinental Penetration Force, a group of anti-Castro guerrillas who trained at No Name Key in the early 1960s.

 Declassified FBI files show that the agency had an informer within Interpen.
 His code name was MM T-1.
 In one document dated June 16, 1961, it said that MM T-1 had "been connected with Cuban revolutionary activities for the past three years".
 One document dated May 12, 1961, claims that Allen Lushane of Miami "had made a trip to Texas to recruit Americans for some future military action against the Government of Cuba".
 The document adds that the "first training camp was established by Gerald Patrick Hemming with Dick Watley and Ed Colby running the camp."
 In an interview that he gave to John M. Newman on January 6, 1995, Hemming claimed that the FBI informer was Steve Wilson.

 This group of experienced soldiers were involved in training members of the anti-Castro groups funded by the Central Intelligence Agency in Florida in the early 1960s.
 When the government began to crack down on raids from Florida in 1962, Interpen set up a new training camp in New Orleans, Louisiana.
 When this work came to an end in 1964 Hemming was employed in the construction industry in Miami.

 During March and April 1972, while traveling in Guatemala, El Salvador, and Nicaragua, Hemming was able penetrate a conspiracy to assassinate the Chief Executives and Members of Congress of the Republic of Costa Rica, and the Chief Executive of the Republic of Panama.

 Hemming and Lee Harvey Oswald

+Hemming claimed that in January 1959 he met Lee Harvey Oswald at the Atsugi Naval Air Station in Japan.

 According to Victor Marchetti, he was also Lee Harvey Oswald's case officer at then-secret NAF Atsugi.

 Gerry Hemming has granted long interviews with several writers working on the assassination of John F. Kennedy.
-These include Anthony Summers (Conspiracy), Noel Twyman (Bloody Treason) and John M. Newman (Oswald and the CIA).
+These include Anthony Summers (Conspiracy), Noel Twyman (Bloody Treason), John M. Newman (Oswald and the CIA), and Greg Burnham (AssassinationOfJFK.net).
+Greg Burnham possesses what is arguably the largest inventory of Hemming recorded interviews.

+In one such interview, Hemming tells Burnham that [Hemming] introduced Lee Harvery Oswald to then CIA Chief of Counterintelligence, James Jesus Angleton.
 Some researchers believe that a combination of Interpen members and anti-Castro Cubans were involved in the assassination of John F. Kennedy.
-This included Hemming, James Arthur Lewis, Roy Hargraves, Edwin Collins, Steve Wilson, David Sanchez Morales, Herminio Diaz Garcia, Tony Cuesta, Eugenio Martinez, Virgilio Gonzalez, Felipe Vidal Santiago and William "Rip" Robertson.
+This included Hemming, James Arthur Lewis, Roy Hargraves, Edwin Collins, Steve Wilson, David Sanchez Morales, Herminio Díaz García, Tony Cuesta, Eugenio Martinez, Virgilio Gonzalez, Felipe Vidal Santiago and William "Rip" Robertson.
+While others insist that the “Sponsors" had no need to recruit from a group whose members were emotionally invested in JFK’s demise, as such investment can compromise the success of the mission.